nerdial/blog/README.md

 2. List of all comments for that single post order by latest
 3. User can create comments
 4. Nested comment up to 3 level supported
+5. Vue JS Front-end => /resources/js/components
-5. Unit test for the apis
+6. Unit test for the apis